Easter Rising: Inquiry

 A Royal Commission was set up to enquire into the causes of the Rising.
 It began hearings on 18 May under the chairmanship of Lord Hardinge of Penshurst.
 The Commission heard evidence from Sir Matthew Nathan, Augustine Birrell, Lord Wimborne, Sir Neville Chamberlain (Inspector-General of the Royal Irish Constabulary), General Lovick Friend, Major Ivor Price of Military Intelligence and others.
 The report, published on 26 June, was critical of the Dublin administration, saying that "Ireland for several years had been administered on the principle that it was safer and more expedient to leave the law in abeyance if collision with any faction of the Irish people could thereby be avoided."
 Birrell and Nathan had resigned immediately after the Rising.
 Wimborne resisted the pressure to resign, but was recalled to London by Asquith.
 He was re-appointed in July 1916.
 Chamberlain also resigned.

 Reaction of the Dublin public

 At first, many Dubliners were bewildered by the outbreak of the Rising.
 James Stephens, who was in Dublin during the week, thought, "None of these people were prepared for Insurrection.
 The thing had been sprung on them so suddenly they were unable to take sides."

-There was great hostility towards the Volunteers in some parts of the city.
-Historian Keith Jeffery noted that most of the opposition came from people whose relatives were in the British Army and who depended on their army allowances.
-Those most openly hostile to the Volunteers were the "separation women" (so-called because they were paid "separation money" by the British government), whose husbands and sons were fighting in the British Army in the First World War.
-There was also hostility from unionists.
-Supporters of the Irish Parliamentary Party also felt the rebellion was a betrayal of their party.
-When occupying positions in the South Dublin Union and Jacob's factory, the rebels got involved in physical confrontations with civilians who tried to tear down the rebel barricades and prevent them taking over buildings.
-The Volunteers shot and clubbed a number of civilians who assaulted them or tried to dismantle their barricades.

-That the Rising resulted in a great deal of death and destruction, as well as disrupting food supplies, also contributed to the antagonism toward the rebels.
-After the surrender, the Volunteers were hissed at, pelted with refuse, and denounced as "murderers" and "starvers of the people".
-Volunteer Robert Holland for example remembered being "subjected to very ugly remarks and cat-calls from the poorer classes" as they marched to surrender.
-He also reported being abused by people he knew as he was marched through the Kilmainham area into captivity and said the British troops saved them from being manhandled by the crowd.
+Eyewitnesses compared the ruin of Dublin with the destruction of towns in Europe in the war: the physical damage, which included over ninety fires, was largely confined to Sackville Street.
+In the immediate aftermath, the Irish government was in disarray.